carpentries-incubator/Natural-language-processing/episodes/02-wordVectors.md

 Cosine similarity between 'hamburger' and 'pizza': 0.6153676509857178
 ```

+Or you can use directly the `w2v_model.similarity('car', 'cat')` function which gives the same result.

 The higher similarity score between the hamburger and pizza indicates they are more similar based on the contexts where they appear in the training data.
 Even though is hard to read all the floating numbers in the vectors, we can trust this metric to always give us a hint of which words are semantically closer than others

 :::: challenge